Have A Cool Idea To Help End World Hunger? Pitch It To The U.N.

 Sometimes, though, you need distance, too.

-The Accelerator is more than 500 miles away from the WFP's headquarters in Rome, which gives it the freedom to operate differently, explains partnerships manager Julia Bacher.
+The Accelerator is more than 500 miles from the World Food Programme's headquarters in Rome, which gives it the freedom to operate differently, explains partnerships manager Julia Bacher.
 She has been with the U.N. agency for 13 years, handling logistics and response to crises around the world.

 Although the Accelerator is actively in search of additional financial support, from both the public and private sectors, it's now funded entirely by German sources (the German Ministry for Economic Cooperation and Development, the German Federal Foreign Office and the State of Bavaria).
 So that's one of the main reasons it's located in the Bavarian capital.